 Angustus Labyrinthus - Inca City

 Today's VIS image shows part of Angustus Labyrinthus.
 Angustus Labyrinthus is a unique region near the south polar cap.
-The squares formed by intersecting ridges earned the feature the informal name of the Inca City when it was discovered in Mariner 9 images in 1972.The linear ridges are believed to have formed by volcanic and tectonic forces, where magma filled fractures in the subsurface and then erosion revealed the magmatic material.
+In the center of this image squares formed by intersecting ridges are visible.
+The feature earned the informal name of the Inca City when it was discovered in Mariner 9 images in 1972.The linear ridges are believed to have formed by volcanic and tectonic forces, where magma filled fractures in the subsurface and then erosion revealed the magmatic material.